Sliotar: History

 In the early 2000s, the GAA experimented with using sliotars with rubber rather than cork cores; however, it was found that using a rubber core led to a more unpredictable bounce, and moved a lot faster than a ball with a cork core, especially in wet conditions.
 It was decided to return to a cork ball because of this.
 While different sized sliotars are used for different ages and codes (with, for example, senior camogie games using a "size 4" sliotar, and senior hurling a "size 5" ball), some claims have historically been made of non-standard balls being used to gain a perceived advantage in competition.

-A yellow sliotar was introduced for the 2020 All-Ireland Senior Hurling Championship (the Liam MacCarthy Cup only).
+A yellow sliotar (roughly the same colour as a tennis ball) was introduced for the 2020 All-Ireland Senior Hurling Championship (initially the Liam MacCarthy Cup only) and has been the standard for all games at Minor age group and higher since 2024; not unlike tennis, the GAA made the change to make the ball easier to follow for both players, spectators, and television broadcasts.
 This change caused minor controversy as some players believed the yellow sliotar was inferior to the standard white sliotar.
+Another new development is the "smart sliotar", first trialled in the 2022 U20 All-Ireland Championships and mandated at all inter-county levels beginning in 2023.
+These balls contain a small near-field communication chip which can be scanned by the GAA's Foireann smartphone app to ensure that they meet GAA ball standards for production and dimensions.